CSSCorp/openstack-automation/README.md

 OVS VXLAN mode networking
 =========================

-If GRE mode networking is desired please alter the pillar file as below.
+If VXLAN mode networking is desired please alter the pillar file as below.

 <pre>
     "neutron": {